python-discord/site/docs/development_environment.md

 Now open your browser and navigate to `http://pysite.local/`

+### Environment Variables

+The vagrantfile includes the necessary dummy environment variables to run the flask app

 ### Changing code

 Any code you change outside the virtual machine is sync'd with the /vagrant folder inside the VM, so there is no need to copy files in manually.